This Product is discontinued, please refer to the Alternatives shown below under Similar Products or contact us directly.

 Options for the MSC15:

-- Software development kit for integration of the device in the user’s own software
+- Software development kit (S-SDK-MSC15) for integration of the device in the user’s own software

 MSC15 for measurement of the illuminance, spectrum, color, and color rendering in the lighting Industry.
-Touchscreen for intutive handling of the meter.
+Touchscreen for intuitive handling of the meter.

 Display of photopic lux, CCT and CRI Ra